scarletbright/avalanche-docs/docs/v1.0/en/quickstart.md

 }
 ```

-In the same fashion, we could check `X-avax1xeaj0h9uy7c5jn6fxjp0rg4g39jeh0hl27vf75` to see that AVAX we sent was deducted from its balance.
+In the same fashion, we could check `X-avax1xeaj0h9uy7c5jn6fxjp0rg4g39jeh0hl27vf75` to see that AVAX we sent was deducted from its balance, as well as the transaction fee.

 ## Validate the Primary Network (Stake)

-See [here](tutorials/adding-validators.md) for tutorial on adding a node to the validator set.
+See [here](tutorials/adding-validators.md) for a tutorial on adding a node to the validator set.

 ## Next Steps